Eyelid Lift Before After

 Eyebrows

 Another component is often the eyebrows.
-As we age the eyebrows not only come down but can turn in and create a slightly sad look.
+As we age, the tail of the brow descends more rapidly, causing a sad look.
 Dr. Douglas states that one of the procedures he does often is raising the outside portion of the brows, which dramatically reduces the appearance of droopy eyelids in patients by creating a lifting up of the skin.
-The lift can be done in the office using botox, fat injections, fillers, or it can be done surgically with a temporary brow lift.
+The lift can be done in the office using botox, fat injections, fillers, or it can be done surgically with a brow lift.

 The Difference in Patients’ Eyelids Between The Ages of 40 and 60